dynacylabs/cpap-py/INSTALL.md

 ### Development Installation

-For development, install in editable mode with all dependencies:
+For development, install in editable mode with test dependencies:

 ```bash
 # Clone the repository